sonata-project/ecommerce/docs/reference/bundles/payment/index.rst

         class:
             order:                Application\Sonata\OrderBundle\Entity\Order
             transaction:          Application\Sonata\PaymentBundle\Entity\Transaction

+        # Here you will enable the payment methods you wish to provide
+        # and add your custom ones
+        methods:
+            pass: ~     # This is a provided method, we don't need to specify its service id
+            bitcoin: application.acme.payment.bitcoin    # Custom payment method, we specify the service id

 If you want to use the ``DebugPayment`` method, you need to add its configuration in the ``dev`` config file.